 Although Gaylord Perry (who won his 300th game against the Yankees at the Kingdome in 1982), Goose Gossage, Rickey Henderson, manager Dick Williams and executive Pat Gillick have all been elected to the Baseball Hall of Fame, none have gotten in due to anything they did while employed by the Mariners' organization.
 Niehaus has been awarded the Ford Frick Award, considered the broadcasters' equivalent to Hall of Fame induction.
 Martinez is eligible for the Hall, but is not yet in.

-Martinez's 11 and Buhner's 19 have not been given out since they left the team.
+Martinez's 11 will be retired on August 12.
+Buhner's 19 has not been given out since they left the team.
 But Johnson's 51 was given out to Ichiro Suzuki, for whom it will likely be retired someday.
 Left fielder Greg Halman had "cups of coffee" with the Mariners in the 2010 and '11 seasons, but was then stabbed to death by his brother in his native Rotterdam, the Netherlands.
 He was only 24, and his Number 56 has not been reissued.
-Piniella's 14 was withheld until this season, when it was given to Manny Acta, their new 3rd base coach.
+Piniella's 14 was withheld until 2015, when it was given to Manny Acta, their new 3rd base coach.

 The M's also have not issued Number 00 since Jeffrey Leonard left the club, as the number is worn by their mascot, the Mariner Moose.
 Previously, the Moose wore the year as his number, i.e. he wore 95 in the club's most iconic season.